-- Driving a CMV if your blood alcohol concentration is .04% or higher. - Driving a CMV under the influence of alcohol. - · Refusing to undergo blood alcohol testing. - Driving a CMV while under the influence of a controlled substance. - Leaving the scene of an crash involving a CMV. - Committing a felony involving the use of a CMV.
+Driving a CMV if your blood alcohol concentration is .04 percent or higher.

+Driving a CMV under the influence of alcohol.
+Refusing to undergo blood alcohol testing.

+Driving a CMV while under the influence of a controlled substance.

+Leaving the scene of an accident involving a CMV.
+Committing a felony involving the use of a CMV.